 Leandra Berry, Ph.D.
-(University of Connecticut), Assistant Professor of Pediatrics, Pediatric Neuropsychologist, Director of Clinical Services for the Autism Center.
-Evidence-based diagnostic, developmental, and neuropsychological assessment of children at risk for or diagnosed with Autism Spectrum Disorder (ASD); general outpatient neuropsychological services; evidence-based treatment of ASD and commonly occurring comorbidities.
+(University of Connecticut), Assistant Professor of Pediatrics, Pediatric Neuropsychologist, Director of the Autism Program within the Meyer Center for Developmental Pediatrics and Autism.
+Evidence-based diagnostic, developmental, and neuropsychological assessment of children at risk for or diagnosed with Autism Spectrum Disorder (ASD); evidence-based treatment of ASD and commonly occurring comorbidities.
 Research interests include early identification and diagnosis of ASD, clinical phenotyping, evidence-based treatment, and factors associated with treatment outcome.